MagicIdentity/Developers/docs/tutorials/app_development/write_your_agent.md

 ```

 # Step 3
-Use your editor to copy the agent code into `myapp/public/agent.js`:
+Create the agent code that is linked to your app and runs in your web daemon:

+1. In your editor, create a new file `myapp/public/agent.js`.
+2. Paste the following content into the file:

 # `myapp/public/agent.js`
 ```typescript